Slavery in ancient Greece: Athenian slaves

-Social Death
+Social death

 Orlando Patterson's theory of social death says that the institution of slavery robs the slave of his or her "socially recognized existence outside of his master", effectively transforming the slave into a "social nonperson."
 By this definition, Greek slaves can be considered socially dead.
 According to Patterson's definition, there were several criteria that qualified a slave as socially dead.
 First, they were likely uprooted from kin groups and their homeland, and displaced in a new foreign land.
 The effect of physically relocating slaves was that they were seen as fundamentally different from the citizen population at any given time, alienating the slave and thus making it easier to justify their abuse and maltreatment.
 Second, the slaves subjection was permanent, and could only be terminated by the master.
 Third, socially dead slaves were "dishonored, devalued, and victims of gratuitous violence."

-Looking at slavery in Ancient Greece through the lens of social death, a theory developed by Orlando Patterson, offers insight regarding the daily lived experiences of Ancient Greek slaves.
+Looking at slavery in ancient Greece through the lens of social death offers insight regarding the daily lived experiences of ancient Greek slaves.
 According to Patterson, "slavery is the permanent, violent domination of natally alienated and generally dishonored persons," and all slaves are socially dead.
-The aforementioned aspects of social death shall be examined below in the context of Ancient Greek slavery: the natal alienation of slaves, the permanence of a slave's enslavement, and the dishonor, domination, and violence.
+The aforementioned aspects of social death shall be examined below in the context of ancient Greek slavery: the natal alienation of slaves, the permanence of a slave's enslavement, and the dishonor, domination, and violence.

-Natal Alienation
+Natal alienation

 Patterson argues that the alienation of the slave from their birthplace and natal culture was the single most salient factor in determining whether a slave was socially dead or not.
-In Ancient Greece, a binary system of classification categorized all people into one of two categories: Greek or non-Greek.
-Non-Greek peoples were called barbarois, they could have either been born outside Greece, or have born inside Greece to foreigners.
+In ancient Greece, a binary system of classification categorized all people into one of two categories: Greek or non-Greek.
+Non-Greek peoples were called barbaroi, they could have either been born outside Greece, or have been born inside Greece to foreigners.
 This dichotomy reinforced the view of non-Greeks as fundamentally "The Other".
-This “Othering” of foreigners very likely made it psychologically easier for Athenians to “deny personhood” to someone who was seen as essentially different from themselves, thus making it easier to enslave non-Greeks and deprive them of their humanity.
+This "Othering" of foreigners very likely made it psychologically easier for Athenians to "deny personhood" to someone who was seen as essentially different from themselves, thus making it easier to enslave non-Greeks and deprive them of their humanity.
 Consequently, barbarois became inextricably associated with slaves, and conversely, eleutheros became synonymous with Greek citizenship.

 The capture of prisoners of war and slave raids during warfare between Greek and non-Greek territories were two primary ways of obtaining slaves in Classical Greece.
 This meant that the majority of the slave population was composed of non-Greeks.
 This relocation of slaves alienated them from the birthrights from their natal clan, village, or community, relegating the enslaved population to permanent outsiders.